Winter Melon Stir-Fry with Clams

-Growing up in Korea, I remember my mother often carried a very large and heavy green melon home from the local street market.
-Returning home, she would proclaim that tonight’s dinner would be something with the winter melon.
-That usually meant a stir-fried winter melon dish with clams, mussels, or sometimes shrimp.
+Growing up in Korea, I remember my mother hauling home a huge green winter melon from the market.
+That always meant dinner would feature her stir-fried winter melon — often with clams, mussels, or shrimp.

 Ingredients list and substitutes